The Counterfeit

 False authority and doctrinal contradiction belong together because authority severed from truth immediately becomes an instrument of deception.
 The Church is not governed by office as mere force.
 She is governed by authority in service of revelation, sacrament, and salvation.

-Therefore the faithful must learn to distinguish true ecclesial authority from claims that use Catholic language against Catholic continuity.
+The faithful must therefore learn to distinguish true ecclesial authority from claims that use Catholic language against Catholic continuity.
 Once that distinction is lost, contradiction enters under the guise of obedience.
 Once it is recovered, many fears lose their power.
 Authority cannot contradict truth because it was instituted to serve it.

 Footnotes